 - Stuffy nose: A clinical study reported that inhaling eucalyptus oil for five minutes results in a cooling sensation and increased nasal airflow in people with upper respiratory tract infection.

-- Therapy for a reduced sense of smell: Eucalyptus oil plays a role in smell training.
+- Reduced sense of smell: Eucalyptus oil plays a role in smell training.
 It helps in the speedy recovery of the sense of smell in people with dyssomnia.
 Taking a deep sniff of eucalyptus for 10 seconds twice daily for 12 weeks helps in about 30 percent of cases.

-- Role in insect bites: Eucalyptus oil can be applied to various spots on the body.
+- Insect bites: Eucalyptus oil can be applied to various spots on the body.
 This reduces the instances of bites due to mosquitoes, ticks and fleas.
 This, in turn, prevents the spread of malaria, tick-borne typhus and Lyme disease.

 - Arthritis pain: Eucalyptus is a major ingredient in Brazilian folk medicine.
 The available data suggest that essential oils from eucalyptus exerts pain-relieving effects through modifying brain action and blocking the pain-causing chemicals in the nerves.
 However, further investigation is needed.
 Eucalyptus is the main ingredient in some topical analgesic ointment.
 It soothes the painful joints and relieves the pain when applied directly.
 It is available in many forms, such as sprays, ointments or salves.

 - After surgery: A clinical study revealed that people who breathed in eucalyptus oil after a knee replacement surgery complained less of postoperative pain.
 1,8-cineole in this has a numbing effect on nerves.
 Therefore, when you smell the oil, it lowers your blood pressure.